georgianacaloianu/georgianacaloianu.github.io/index.md

 ***Do you ...?***<br>
 Do you have some free time left and you don't know how to invest it best?
-<i>You've come to the right place!</i> VentureGear provides you with posts of the members of the application with sports that you can practice in your proximity.
+<i>You've come to the right place!</i> Members of the VentureGear application post sports that you can practice in your proximity.

 Do you want to practice a sport but don't want to invest in purchasing equipment?
-<i>You've come to the right place!</i> With VentureGear you can borrow sports equipment from application members.
+<i>You've come to the right place!</i> With VentureGear you can borrow sport equipments from other VentureGear members.

 Do you own a gym or know a gym that needs advertising?
 <i>You've come to the right place!</i> Write your ad in our application!

 ***Newsletter***<br>
-Subscribe to our newsletter to find out the latest features of the VentureGear application and the date when the application will be available on Google Play and  App Store.
+Subscribe to our newsletter to find out the latest features of the VentureGear application and the date when the application will be available on <i>Google Play</i> and  <i>App Store</i>.
 <form>
   <label for="name">Name: </label>
   <input type="text" id="name" name="name"><br>